Omentir

 Always exclude titles containing words like 'Advisor', 'Consultant', 'Freelancer', or 'Intern'.
 These profiles are rarely active buyers and will dilute your outreach sequence.

-To narrow down broad search results, master Boolean syntax in LinkedIn Sales Navigator.
-Use parentheses to group terms, quotation marks for exact phrase matches, and operators to control target results.
+To narrow broad search results, use Boolean syntax in LinkedIn Sales Navigator.
+Use parentheses to group terms, quotation marks for exact phrase matches, and operators to control results.

 For example, instead of searching for "Sales Director," use a structured Boolean search query in the title field: